phottovy/capstone-1/README.md

 | Rick Astley | We're no strangers to love\r\n\You know the rul... | Never Gonna Give You Up | False |

 ### 2. Clean the data:
 The next step is to clean the strings in the dataset.
+The lyrics of each song are called a document, and the collection of documents is called a corpus.
 There are different options for cleaning the data depending on your testing purposes.
 For my dataset, I initially cleaned the following items out of the dataset:
  * Remove Punctuation
  * Remove Stopwords (my default list was sklearn's built in list of stopwords)